justb3a/processwire-validator/doc/validators.md

 )
 ```

-- if you need options
+- if you need some options

 ```php
 'fieldname' => array(